 EEAC - School Bus Safety Program

 The contracting agency will ensure instruction for students in school bus safety and emergency evacuation procedures is provided.
 Drivers shall assist in the instruction.
-The following types of instruction will be given:

 In the case of emergency or disaster, evacuation of students will be carried out according to the district’s emergency plan.

 An accident review board will study accidents involving district buses and will make recommendations to avoid similar accidents.

 1 “Proper fit” means the lap belt of the safety belt or safety harness is positioned low across the thighs and the shoulder belt is positioned over the collarbone and away from the neck.

 ORS 820.100 to -820.190